-- In the academic team events (Accounting, Calculator Applications, Computer Science, Current Issues & Events, Literary Criticism, Mathematics, Number Sense, Science, Social Studies and Spelling & Vocabulary), a school may enter four students in the district meet.
-In Science, a school may enter up to six contestants and the four with the highest scores are counted as team members.
-However, you may compete for team awards with only three students. - The sum of the school's three highest contestant scores will determine the team score.
-The lowest of the four scores does not count toward the team total.
-The team with the highest composite score (of the top three individuals) is the overall team champion. - All four members of the team may advance to the next level of competition and all four may compete for both individual and team honors. - In Science, only four members of the team advance as members of the team.
+- In the academic team events (Accounting, Calculator Applications, Computer Science, Current Issues & Events, Literary Criticism, Mathematics, Number Sense, Science, Social Studies and Spelling & Vocabulary), a school may enter up to six contestants.
+The four with the highest scores are counted as team members.
+Schools may compete for team awards with only three students. - The sum of the school's three highest contestant scores will determine the team score.
+The fourth highest score is used as a tie-breaker, but does not count toward the team total.
+The team with the highest composite score (of the top three individuals) is the overall team champion. - All four highest scoring members of the team may advance to the next level of competition and all four may compete for both individual and team honors. - In team events allowing six entries at district, only four highest scoring individuals advance as members of the team.
 All six students entered in the district meet do not advance as members of the team.
-Only the top four scorers in the overall portion of the science contest will advance. - If the winning team consists of three students at the district meet, then only three students may advance to region.
+Only the top four scorers of the contest will advance. - If the winning team consists of three students at the district meet, then only three students may advance to region.
 The team may not add a fourth student at region.
 The same goes for region to state. - Contestants disqualified for any reason as an individual may not advance or be substituted as a team member.